Exalt24/AIyos/README.md

 **Made with ❤️ in 🇵🇭 Philippines for Filipino businesses**

-For technical questions, create an issue in this repository or contact the development team.
+For technical questions or setup issues, create an issue in this repository or contact the development team.